The Layering System

 - MX – Mixed

 From the abbreviation list you can get some idea on the intended use and vigor.
 For example; The Arc’teryx Theta Shell comes in a Theta SV and a Theta AR.
-Both jackets use a GORE-TEX® Pro shell, but the Theta SV uses a heavier GORE-TEX® Pro outer shell, it is heavier by weight, and does not breath quite as well as the AR.
+Both jackets use a GORE-TEX® Pro shell, but the Theta SV uses a heavier GORE-TEX® Pro outer shell, it is heavier by The force created by gravity acting on a mass." class="glossaryLink " target="_blank">weight, and does not breath quite as well as the AR.
 Typically I have found the AR series Arc’teryx shells to be the all around best for Colorado.

 Arc’teryx is different from a design standpoint.
 Most of the Arc’teryx upper and lower shells are articulated, meaning they are constructed with a slight bend in the basis of design in the arms/elbow and legs/knee.
 Articulation means the jacket will not gather or pull as much when arms are raised above your head.
 In essence, the jacket is always in a relaxed position.
 Arc’teryx is one of the few tech clothing companies that have mastered welding fabric.
 This allows for virtually no bulky seams, and the few areas that Arc’teryx uses seam tape is narrow and minimal.
 This is important because a shell cannot breath where seam welds and seam tape are used.
 A lower thread count of GORE-TEX® Windstopper® is used on the less exposed areas such as under the arms, lower back, and lower front panels.
 The highest quality GORE-TEX® Pro is used on shoulders, upper arms, upper back, and chest.
 This allows element protection where it is needed, and breathability where it is not.
 Most Arc’teryx shells are designed for helmet compatibility.